Supply Chain Management & Procurement

 An initial assessment of our suppliers is done through our internal event audit tool.
-Further assessments of supplier compliance against our Code of Conduct are conducted on a random and specific basis.
-For high profile larger events, our Global Sustainability team can be involved to assess and audit performance.
-For the majority of suppliers, our local and group procurement teams are provided with tools to allow them to assess performance.
+Further evaluations of supplier compliance against our Code of Conduct are conducted on a random and specific basis.
+For high profile more significant events, our Global Sustainability team can be involved to assess and audit performance.
+For the majority of suppliers, our local and group procurement teams are provided with tools to allow them to evaluate performance.

 Key risks that have been identified in audits include the management and impact of water, food and beverage, third supply chain, health and safety and compliance.